Aschratt/Unreal-ZED-Playground/README.md

 Workloads:
 - Desktop Development with C++

+### ZED SDK

+In order for the project to work, you need the ZED SDK 3.1.2 to be installed.
+The SDK is the latest one that is currently supported by the [Stereolabs PlugIn](https://github.com/stereolabs/zed-unreal-plugin).
+It depends on [CUDA 10.2](https://developer.nvidia.com/cuda-10.2-download-archive), which also needs to be installed on the system.
+Note that there may be problems, if multiple versions of CUDA are installed in parallel.

 ### Patching Unreal Engine to build with VS 2019 and latest Windows 10 SDK

 Start by cloning the UE4 ZED fork.